llaizu/INCODE_Project1/README.md

 HTML, CSS3 is completely new for me, I have been learning only for one week, still I need to know alot of things.
-This website is not a complete version of what the MR. Coffee needs, only one week knowledge I tried my best, what I have done I understood all, my home page rectangles has no logos, although I tried to inserted, also About page has some lackings, in the footer I have struggled to set the social logos underneath of the text.
+This website is not a complete version of what the MR. Coffee needs, only one week knowledge I tried my best, what I have done I understood all, my home page rectangles has no logos, although I tried to inserted, also About page has some lackings, in the footer I have struggled to set the social logos underneath the footer text.

-I enjoyed each and evry moment while I was creating this multipage website, I have a plan to learn lot of things to bukld a perfect webpage in near future.
+I enjoyed each and evry moment while I was creating this multipage website, I have a plan to learn lot of things to build a perfect webpage in near future.